-Several questions have been asked on my Weber Technical Support Experience blog post regarding low flame output or yellow flame output on a BBQ Grill burner, so I thought I would post some ideas to resolve the problem.
+Several questions have been asked on my Weber Technical Support Experience blog post regarding low flame output or yellow flame output on your BBQ Grill or burner, so I thought I would post some ideas to resolve the low flame or yellow flame problem.
+Obviously you have checked the propane tank to make sure that there is fuel in it before resorting to other troubleshooting techniques.

-This post is for the detective in each of us to figure out why the family barbeque is being delayed because the dang hot dogs won't cook.
-The neighbors are getting impatient, the kids are getting restless and your wife keeps giving you the look like I should have just cooked everything in the kitchen.
+This post is for the detective in each of us to figure out why the family barbecue is being delayed because the dang hot dogs won't cook.
+The neighbors are getting impatient, the kids are getting restless and your wife keeps giving you the look like she should have just cooked everything in the kitchen.

-So here it is, a list of 5 tips to help you troubleshoot low flame output on your Barbecue grill:
+So here it is, a list of 7átips to help you troubleshoot low flame output on your Barbecue grill:

 The most common factor is your regulator is stuck.
 That is the assembly on the hose before it screws into the propane tank.
 This might need to be reset.